johnobriendev/tremendoClient/README.md

 # Tremendo - Frontend

 ## Project Description
-Tremendo is a powerful Kanban-style project management application that helps teams stay organized and focused.
+Tremendo is a powerful Kanban-style project management application that helps users stay organized and focused.
 The frontend of this application is built using React and Tailwind CSS.

 ## Installation